 Users on the network use LINK to pay for oracle data and services.
 So, node operators can receive LINK as a reward.
 Additionally, users can also purchase LINK on trading platforms.
 LINK is available on Binance, EtherDelta, Huobi, and other popular cryptocurrency exchanges.

 There are various methods to purchase cryptocurrencies, and LINK is similar.
 All users need are accounts and a currency to trade.
-These could either be a fiat currency (US dollar) or a cryptocurrency like Bitcoin.
+These could be fiat currency (US dollar) or a cryptocurrency like Bitcoin.

 Debit And Credit Card

 On Coinbase, users can purchase LINK using a debit or credit card.
-Though they do incur additional charges, it is simple and convenient enough to justify the extra cost.
+Though they incur additional charges, it is simple and convenient enough to justify the extra cost.

-Next, they need to access the “Trade” tab on the platform using their desktop or mobile phone.
+Next, they must access the “Trade” tab on the platform using their desktop or mobile phone.
 Then they should select “Buy” and choose LINK.
 If a user purchases LINK with a debit or credit card, the coins will immediately appear in their Coinbase wallet, but bank transfers can take up to 5 business days.

 First, they need to access their Binance wallet and use the “Deposit” tab to add their held cryptocurrency to their wallet.
 They need to copy the deposit address and transfer their coins there.